mefranklin6/Extron-Frontend-API/README.md

 # Extron-Frontend-API

-Externally control the frontend and hardware of a system running Extron Control Script
+Externally control the frontend and hardware of a system running Extron ControlScript®

 Not affiliated with Extron